Diverging Diamond Interchange

 What is a DDI?

-A DDI, short for Diverging Diamond Interchange, is a French engineering concept in which the two directions of traffic are crossed to the opposite side to provide easier access on and off the freeway.
-This reduces the number of traffic signal phases needed to move motorists through the interchange to two, as opposed to the usual three or four.
-DDIs efficiently move high volumes of traffic without increasing the number of lanes in an interchange.
+A DDI is an engineering concept that originated in France and has been refined for various locations throughout the U.S. The configuration briefly channels traffic to the opposite side of the road to provide easier and safer access on and off the freeway.
+DDIs reduce the number of signal phases needed to move motorists through an interchange and efficiently move high volumes of traffic without increasing the number of lanes.

 How safe is a DDI?